G-pz/HPN-CR/README.md

 This is the source code of [***HPN-CR: Heterogeneous Parallel Network for SAR-Optical Data Fusion Cloud Removal***].
 In this work, a heterogeneous parallel network for cloud removal (HPN-CR) is proposed to achieve effective cloud removal in high cloud coverage scenarios.

+🔥🔥**Based on this code, the third prize in Track 1: Optical-SAR Fusion Cloud Removal was secured at the [2024 "DONGFANGHANGTIANGANG· STAR.VISION" Remote Sensing Image Intelligent Processing Algorithm Competition](http://rsipac.whu.edu.cn/index).**

 The architecture of *HPN* is shown as follows.

 <div align="center"><img src="./hpn_cr.png" style="width: 100%; height: auto;"></div>